 Image Recognition

 Human beings have the innate ability to distinguish and precisely identify objects, people, animals, and places from photographs.
+Artificial intelligence is the underlying technology that powers image recognition, enabling computers to analyze and interpret visual data.
 However, computers don’t come with the capability to classify images.
 Yet, they can be trained to interpret visual information using computer vision applications and image recognition technology.

 Without the help of image recognition technology, a computer vision model cannot detect, identify and perform image classification.
 Therefore, an AI-based image recognition software should be capable of decoding images and be able to do predictive analysis.
 To this end, AI models are trained on massive datasets to bring about accurate predictions.